lllDavid/marketplace/README.md

 **Build and Start the Application Using Docker Compose:**

-The repository contains a docker-compose.yml file that simplifies the process of running the application with Docker.
 Run the following command to build and start the application (including the database):
 ```bash
 docker-compose up